openstf/stf/README.md

   - Can happen with older devices and newer Battery Charging spec compatible hubs.
 * The USB cable is bad
   - It happens.
 Try another one.
+* The USB hub is broken
+  - This, too, happens.
+Just try a new one.

 ### A device that was previously connected no longer shows up in the list.